JIBrokaw/spontaneous-games/README.md

 # spontaneous-games

-These are python projects that I built in my spare time this semester.
+These are python projects that I built in my spare time freshman year.